RyanCwynar/ryancwynar/projects.md

 ## Byldr.co
 Pay as you go Service-as-a-Product.
-## BookWriter AI
-An AI wrapper that writes whole books which can than be sold through direct publishing.
-## Boost and DeBoost Aave Vaults
-Made a CLI tool that used flashloans to lever up and down Aave vaults.

 ## Community Gym Renovation
 I renovated the gym in the community where I live.
 ## Studying Scarlett Macaws